What does Baron mean?

 Charted below is the birth name popularity of Baron for boys.
 Baron was first listed in 1950-1959 and reached its apex position of #897 in the U.S. then, but is not found in the list currently.
 (Top 1000 Baby Names Records, 2014)

 Below is a charted analysis of the popularity of Baron and affiliated names.
-Popular related forms of Baron are Duke (#666 in 2014), Errol, Irl, Early, Rollo, Earle, Barron, Earl and Earlie.
-Adoption of these boy names was at its apex during 1890-1899 (usage of 0.2532%) and has become much lower since (usage 0.0334%, down 86.8%), with the forms Earl, Earle, Early and Errol becoming less fashionable.
-Duke (#666) is the most chic birth name here, with this name undergoing a revival in popularity.
+Popular related forms of Baron are Duke (#666 2 years ago), Errol, Irl, Early, Rollo, Earle, Barron, Earl and Earlie.
+Adoption of these relations of Baron was at its apex during 1890-1899 (usage of 0.2532%) and is somewhat lower today (usage 0.0334%, ▼86.8%).
+Earl is the longstanding favorite, although Duke appears to be gaining favor too, and Errol has become less contemporary.
 (Top 1000 Baby Names Records, 2014)